kiok46/BCAF/checklist.md

 - Unreachable code
 - Variable shadowing
 - Sending mutable or minting tokens to p2pkh or unknown p2sh
+- Not enough miner fee
+- Fee or a value below dust

 ## Version Control